 The Hundredorum Rolls of 1275 listed Henry Meyer and Bartholomew le Meyre in Norfolk; and David le Meir in Lancashire.

 Early History of the Mayhough family

-Another 283 words (20 lines of text) covering the years 1631, 1695, 1708, 1641 and 1679 are included under the topic Early Mayhough History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mayhough research.
+Another 142 words (10 lines of text) covering the years 1631, 1695, 1708, 1641 and 1679 are included under the topic Early Mayhough History in all our PDF Extended History products and printed products wherever possible.